<<<<< JOB DESTRUCTION NEWSLETTER No. 1989

 held for two weeks, while employees tested for bacteria and other

 contaminants.
-If bacteria were cultured from the medicines, the whole batch
+If bacteria were cultured from the medicines, the whole

 should have been held back.
 That wasn't happening, court documents show.